malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

 ### Revision history

 1.0 - Initial revision - Malavika Sajikumar - 7/20/2020.
-This document was written for MBED OS version 5.15 (released on 11th of February 2020).
+This document was written for Mbed OS version 5.15 (released on 11th of February 2020).

 # Introduction